kdm9/axe/README.md

 > Demultiplex NGS reads using fast data structures.
 It's fast, and made of tries!

-As a virtue of it's algorithms and data structures, AXE very rapidly selects the optimal barcode present in a sequence read, even in the presence of sequencing errors.
+AXE very rapidly selects the optimal barcode present in a sequence read, even in the presence of sequencing errors.
 The algorithm is able to handle combinatorial barcoding, barcodes of differing length, and several mismatches per barcode.
 Early result indicate far improved accuracy and speed over existing demultiplexers.
-Unscientific trials show AXE processes approximately 1 million reads per second.
+Unscientific trials show AXE processes more than 500,000 reads per second.

 [![Build Status](https://travis-ci.org/kdmurray91/axe.svg?branch=dev)](https://travis-ci.org/kdmurray91/axe)

-**Warning**: Axe has not even been fully implemented yet, let alone comprehensively tested.
+**Warning**: Axe has not yet been comprehensively tested.
 However, in the spirit of "release early and often", here it is.

 Implementation Progress:
 ------------------------

- - [x] Single ended read trimming
+ - [x] Single ended read demultiplexing
- - [x] Interleaved/Paired input and output, but R1 only barcoding.
+ - [x] Interleaved/Paired input and output with single-ended demultiplexing
- - [x] Combinatorial barcoding.
+ - [x] Combinatorial demultiplexing
+ - [x] CLI integration tests
- - [ ] Comprehensive `libaxe` tests.
+ - [ ] Comprehensive `libaxe` tests
- - [ ] Comprehensive CLI tests.
+ - [ ] Comprehensive CLI tests

+See also TODO.md

 Installation:
 -------------